tdaff/automation/options.rst

   Optimize cell vectors in dft/optimization step. [bool]

+.. envvar:: order_atom_types

+  Default: False

+  Force re-ordering of atoms when reading files as in pre-1.4 versions of faps.
+Setting to a True will always force legacy atom ordering for compatibility with old simulations.
+False will prevent re-ordering unless it is needed (e.g. vasp fails with too many blocks) [bool]

 .. envvar:: plain

   Default: False

   Do not colourise output.
 Ignored here; use commandline. [bool]

+.. envvar:: platon_pxrd

+  Default: True

+  Use PLATON to calculate the PXRD pattern. [bool]

+.. envvar:: platon_exe

+  Default: platon

+  location of the PLATON executable. [str]

 .. envvar:: potcar_dir